Victoria County Court Records

 Phone: (361) 575-0581

 Misdemeanor cases (Classes A and B) are prosecuted in County Court at Law No. 1 and County Court at Law No. 2.
-Records for these courts are maintained by the Victoria County Clerk at:
+Records for these courts are held by the Victoria County Clerk at:

 Victoria County Clerk